GoogleChrome/web.dev/src/site/content/en/blog/use-srcset-to-automatically-choose-the-right-image/index.md

 **For fixed widths, use images saved with the same dimensions as the display size.**

-## But... what if display size varies?
+## But… what if display size varies?

 In a multi-device world, images aren't always displayed at a single fixed size.

 Image elements might have a percentage width, or be part of responsive layouts where image display sizes change to fit the screen size.

-...and what about pixel-hungry devices like Retina displays?
+…and what about pixel-hungry devices like Retina displays?

 ## Help the browser choose the right image size